Roshith93/100-days-of-code/r1-log.md

 **Today's Progress** I have completed 'Responsive Web Design Principles' and CSS Flexbox today.
 Learned about media queries and understood a new way to design responsive elements within a container that to be automatically arranged depending upon screen size.

+### DAY6 - SEP 7th 2018

+**Today's Progress** Was doing some challenges from "Basic Javascript".
+Learned about Ternary operators clearly.